ikoojos/Survey-on-Algorithm-Debt/README.md

 # **A Survey of Algorithm Debt in Machine and Deep Learning Systems: Definition, Causes, and Future Directions**

-he adoption of Machine and Deep Learning (ML/DL) technologies introduces maintenance challenges, leading to Technical Debt (TD).
+The adoption of Machine and Deep Learning (ML/DL) technologies introduces maintenance challenges, leading to Technical Debt (TD).
 Algorithm Debt (AD) is a TD type that impacts the performance and maintainability of ML/DL systems.
 A review of 44 primary studies expanded AD’s definition, uncovered its implicit presence, identified causes, and highlighted future directions.
 These results serve as a first step for researchers towards an AD-focused research, enhancing the reliability of ML/DL systems.